owittnan/owittnan.github.io/content/about.md

 I'm politically active, but not a member of any political party as they're all too right-wing (socially and economically).
 I'm very interested in history and public infrastructure (especially transport infrastructure).
 I'm also queer and neurodivergent, which most likely informed my politics.

 I'll post here from time to time about things that interest me.
-Should be good fun, at least.

 You can reach me by email at <a href="mailto:owittnan@gmail.com">owittnan@gmail.com</a>.